Trademark Classes: The Ultimate Guide

 CLASS 35: ADVERTISING AND BUSINESS

-• This class generally covers services rendered by persons or organizations principally with the object of (1) help in the working or management of a commercial undertaking, or (2) help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments primarily undertaking communications to the public, declarations or announcements by all means of diffusion and concerning all kinds of goods or services.
-Examples of common services found in this class include: Advertising; business management; business administration; office functions; the bringing together, for the benefit of others, of a variety of goods (excluding the transport thereof), enabling customers to conveniently view and purchase those goods; such services may be provided by retail stores, wholesale outlets, through mail order catalogues or by means of electronic media, for example, through web sites or television shopping programmes; services consisting of the registration, transcription, composition, compilation, or systematization of written communications and registrations, and also the compilation of mathematical or statistical data; services of advertising agencies and services such as the distribution of prospectuses, directly or through the post, or the distribution of samples.
+This class generally covers services rendered by persons or organizations principally with the object of (1) help in the working or management of a commercial undertaking, or (2) help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments primarily undertaking communications to the public, declarations or announcements by all means of diffusion and concerning all kinds of goods or services.
+Examples of common services found in this class include advertising; business management; business administration; office functions; the bringing together, for the benefit of others, of a variety of goods (excluding the transport thereof), enabling customers to conveniently view and purchase those goods; such services may be provided by retail stores, wholesale outlets, through mail order catalogs or by means of electronic media, for example, through web sites or television shopping programs; services consisting of the registration, transcription, composition, compilation, or systematization of written communications and registrations, and also the compilation of mathematical or statistical data; services of advertising agencies and services such as the distribution of prospectuses, directly or through the post, or the distribution of samples.
 This Class may refer to advertising in connection with other services, such as those concerning bank loans or advertising by radio.

 CLASS 36: INSURANCE AND FINANCIAL

-• This class generally covers services rendered in financial and monetary affairs and services rendered in relation to insurance contracts of all kinds.
-Examples of common services found in this class include: Insurance; financial affairs; monetary affairs; real estate affairs; services relating to financial or monetary affairs comprise the following: (a) services of all the banking establishments, or institutions connected with them such as exchange brokers or clearing services; (b) services of credit institutions other than banks such as co-operative credit associations, individual financial companies, lenders, etc.; (c) services of “investment trusts,” of holding companies; (d) services of brokers dealing in shares and property; (e) services connected with monetary affairs vouched for by trustees; (f) services rendered in connection with the issue of travellers’ cheques and letters of credit; hire or lease-purchase financing; services of realty administrators of buildings, i.e., services of letting or valuation, or financing; services dealing with insurance such as services rendered by agents or brokers engaged in insurance, services rendered to insured, and insurance underwriting services.
+This class generally covers services rendered in financial and monetary affairs and services rendered in relation to insurance contracts of all kinds.
+Examples of common services found in this class include: insurance; financial affairs; monetary affairs; real estate affairs; services relating to financial or monetary affairs comprise the following: (a) services of all the banking establishments, or institutions connected with them such as exchange brokers or clearing services; (b) services of credit institutions other than banks such as co-operative credit associations, individual financial companies, lenders, etc.; (c) services of “investment trusts,” of holding companies; (d) services of brokers dealing in shares and property; (e) services connected with monetary affairs vouched for by trustees; (f) services rendered in connection with the issue of travellers’ cheques and letters of credit; hire or lease-purchase financing; services of realty administrators of buildings, i.e., services of letting or valuation, or financing; services dealing with insurance such as services rendered by agents or brokers engaged in insurance, services rendered to insured, and insurance underwriting services.
+This category is essential for financial services.

 CLASS 37: BUILDING CONSTRUCTION AND REPAIR